Parshwa0409/Gauntlet-Assesment/README.md

 2. Click the button to open the credentials modal.
 3. Enter a valid **AWS Access Key ID**, **AWS Secret Access Key**, and **AWS Region** (e.g., `us-east-1`).
 The credentials should have at least read-only permissions for EC2 and S3.
 4. Click "Submit".
 The application will perform the scan and display the security posture dashboard.
-4. Click "Submit".
-The application will perform the scan and display the security posture dashboard.

 ## Deployment